“Nothing changes really about love”

 I haven’t yet left a project undone.
 But I hope that when I do, I will realize that what drew me to it was the process.
 In that sense, I always learn and am almost always successful in the ways that matter the most, the ways that touch other parts of my life.

 The day I sent Voodoo, something interesting happened.
-Normally, I scream when I am on hard routes and did so frequently on Voodoo, where I encounter a very difficult crux at the end of what is likely a 5.13d.
+Normally, I scream when I am on hard routes and did so frequently on Voodoo, where I encountered a very difficult crux at the end of what is likely a 5.13d.

 But, when I found myself at the good hold post the crux, staring down the 5.11+/5.12- outro for the first time on point, I forgot how I got there.
 I snapped out of flow, and snapped first into astoundment and then into an agitation not quite as severe as panic, but something strong enough to shift every molecule of my body toward taking the next part, the easiest moves on the route, very seriously.